koroczr/Heart_Failure_prediction_by_Streamlit/README.md

 # About the project:

 This application is able to predict the Death or No Death event based on the raw Dataset.
 I have used Random Forest Classifier for this project.
 As you can see the Accuracy is 81,1% (Help_for_Creation file !).
 For the future steps, I will find alternative models and better parameters for more accurate prediction.
+And deal with the outliers.

 ## For the execute please use Streamlit package !
 Installation: pip install streamlit <br>